 KESSLER, John & family - thanks again, BB - you're great

-KEYS, Aura -- about 1900 - he was only on the city police for a short time - thanks so much to his great granddaughter, Julia Keys Lewis - Ron also sent Aura on his porch at 819 Court St, in Crawfordsville in the 1950s.
+KEYS, Aura -(above)- about 1900 - he was only on the city police for a short time - thanks so much to his great granddaughter, Julia Keys Lewis - Ron also sent Aura on his porch at 819 Court St, in Crawfordsville in the 1950s.
 He built this home.
 Also sent by Ron is Aura, his wife, Sarah Mullen and their oldest child, Della - love this pic - thanks so very much

 KEYS, Olive - - thanks again to Harriet W.

-KIDD, James Wesley's family -- On left Mary Ann (marr Harry Hunley); Fannie Kidd (polkadot dress - married Everett Baldwin); back looking over shoulder - Jalia Elizabeth Rector, John Wesley's wife); middle front is the mother Virginia married Jim Ronco) of Maria V (thanks so much for the pic - great of you to share) and then John Wesley born 6 Oct 1871 Whitely County, Kentucky and passed away in Crawfordsville Indiana 22 Aug 1942.
+KIDD, James Wesley's family -- On left Mary Ann (marr Harry Hunley); Fannie Kidd (polkadot dress - married Everett Baldwin); back looking over shoulder - Jalia Elizabeth Rector, John Wesley's wife); middle front is Virginia who married Jim Ronco, parents of Maria V (thanks so much for the pic - great of you to share) and then John Wesley born 6 Oct 1871 Whitely County, Kentucky and passed away in Crawfordsville Indiana 22 Aug 1942.
 Jalia was 10 years younger born 29 Nov 1881 Lincoln County (married 17 Dec 1895 Crab Orchard, Kentucky) and passed away 9 May 1943 in C'ville.
 These are Maria's grandparents and my son-in-law, Steve Baldwin's great grandparents (Steve, Mike, Fannie, James Wesley) - picture about 1936-37

 Above: Dr. Theodore Brown